Green technologies are at the forefront of many manufacturing processes today.

 Green Technologies: Plastic Ingenuity Leads the Way

 The founder of Plastic Ingenuity, Joe Kuehn, encapsulated this philosophy when he said in the original PI Mission Statement: “We will be ever mindful of our natural environment.”
-For 39 years, Plastic Ingenuity has been dedicated to providing the highest quality packaging solutions to our customers while maintaining a respectful and responsible attitude toward the environment.
+For over 39 years, Plastic Ingenuity has been dedicated to providing the highest-quality packaging solutions to our customers while maintaining a respectful and responsible attitude toward the environment.

 At Plastic Ingenuity, we demonstrate our commitment to green packaging solutions in a number of ways.